NoComplyDev/CRTAP/README.md

   - S00E039 ‘Critical Role and the Club of Misfits’

-- The subtitles for S00E039 ‘Critical Role and the Club of Misfits’ are bugged - for some reason Filmot archived SRTs sometimes tend to repeat every line.
+- The subtitles for S00E039 ‘Critical Role and the Club of Misfits’ are bugged - for some reason Filmot-archived SRTs sometimes tend to repeat every line.
 This could be fixed manually, but I don’t have the time.
 <br/>

 ### Candela Obscura